 Instead, you need to switch it on by heading to Settings on your iPhone or iPad, scroll down to Music, then select Audio Quality.
 There, you will be able to choose between the different resolutions.

-To turn on lossless on your Apple TV 4K follow similar steps, although Apple TV doesn't currently support the Hi-Res Lossless option.
+To turn on lossless on your Apple TV 4K follow similar steps, although Apple TV doesn't support the Hi-Res Lossless option.

 You can find out more detailed steps on how to access Lossless Audio on your device here: How to turn on Apple Music Lossless Audio and get it working.